-Individuals with Disabilities

-Of the city's civilian non-institutionalized population, about 10% are living with a disability and many are elderly.
+Individuals with Disabilities - About 10% of the city's population are living with a disability and many are elderly.
 The most recent census (2021 5-Year Estimates) shows when looking at type of disability that 2% of the non-institutionalized population with a disability has hearing difficulty, 2% has vision impairment, 4.5% has cognitive difficulty, 5% has ambulatory difficulty, 2% has self-care difficulty, and 4% has independent living difficulty.

-Data also shows that of the total non-institutionalized population with a disability in Gainesville, nearly 62% are not in the labor force.
+Data also shows nearly 62% are not in the labor force.
 Of those individuals with disabilities that are working, the median earnings in the last 12 months for ages 16 and over with a disability is \$23,130, with most people earning below \$15,000 per year.
 Nearly 25% of persons 16 and over with a disability are living below 100% of the poverty level.
-In addition, of the total households receiving food stamps/SNAP benefits in the past 12 months, 1,947 included one or more individuals with a disability.

-Persons with Mental Illness

-Over a three year-period from 2019-2021, the Florida Department of Health, County Health Dashboard reported 9,945 hospitalizations from a mental disorder in Alachua County.
+Persons with Mental Illness - Over a three year-period from 2019-2021, the Florida Department of Health, County Health Dashboard reported 9,945 hospitalizations from a mental disorder in Alachua County.
 Of those hospitalizations 3,225 were aged 25-44 years, 2,636 were aged 45-64, and 1,458 were aged 0-17.
 Admissions included inpatient hospitalizations, discharged from civilian, non-federal hospitals located in Florida, where a mental disorder, excluding drug and alcohol-induced mental disorders, was the principal diagnosis.
+Between 2019-2021, 4,535 hospitalizations were due to mood and depressive disorders and 1,552 were a result of schizophrenic disorders.